ARM-software/armnn/delegate/DelegateQuickStartGuide.md

 # Prepare the environment
 Pre-requisites:
- * Dynamically build Arm NN Delegate library or download the Arm NN binaries
+ * Dynamically build Arm NN Delegate library or download the Arm NN binaries (built with a particular SHA of Tensorflow 2.12.0, which is 6f692f73cb2043b4a0b0446539cd8c15b3dd9220)
  * python3 (Depends on TfLite version)
  * virtualenv
  * numpy (Depends on TfLite version)
- * tflite_runtime (>=2.5, depends on Arm NN Delegate)
+ * tflite_runtime (2.12 currently available)

 If you haven't built the delegate yet then take a look at the [build guide](./BuildGuideNative.md).
 Otherwise, you can download the binaries [here](https://github.com/ARM-software/armnn/releases/).
 Set the following environment variable to the location of the .so binary files: